- Professor of Practice of International Affairs

 In addition, she has worked as a coordinator for the Open Society Institute's Burma Project, a trainer and project consultant for an Internews oral history project, and a program evaluation consultant for the Canadian International Development Agency, the National Endowment for Democracy, and the Dag Hammarskjold Foundation.

-Political reform and development in Myanmar, the role of civil society in Myanmar and Southeast Asia, land rights
+Political reform and development in Myanmar, the role of civil society in Myanmar and Southeast Asia, gender and land rights

 Ph.D., University of California at Berkeley